paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 - Alignment between promised and delivered outputs
 - Accessibility of evidence for independent review

-However, the statistical probability that relevant documentation exists but could not be located is negligible given: (1) TGA's demonstrated capability to organise and classify 2,218+ pages of vaccine safety monitoring documentation by Safety Plan objectives for Information Commissioner review (September 2024), (2) TGA officials' testimony to Senate Estimates that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgment that producing such documents would involve "some difficulty" and a "vast volume of documents" (October 2024), (3) multiple FOI requests over four years targeting the same documentation (FOI 3094, 3095, 3176, 3869, 4698), and (4) systematic review of all publicly available TGA databases, websites, and published materials.
+However, the statistical probability that relevant documentation exists but could not be located is negligible given:

+1. **TGA's demonstrated capability** to organise and classify 2,218+ pages of vaccine safety monitoring documentation by Safety Plan objectives for Information Commissioner review (September 2024)
+2. **TGA officials' testimony** to Senate Estimates that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgment that producing such documents would involve "some difficulty" and a "vast volume of documents" (October 2024)
+3. **Multiple FOI requests** over four years targeting the same documentation (FOI 3094, 3095, 3176, 3869, 4698)
+4. **Systematic review** of all publicly available TGA databases, websites, and published materials

 If documentation implementing the Safety Plan exists, TGA has had multiple opportunities and clear incentive to produce it.

 This audit assesses **documented evidence only**.
 Absence of documentation does not prove activities did not occur, but raises questions about:
 - Public transparency and accountability